 In-text citations can be confusing because e-books often lack page numbers.
 Kindle books have “location numbers,” which are static, but are useless to others without a Kindle.
 Certain models of Kindles have page numbers available.
 That will also depend on if the publisher has made them available for that particular e-book.
-To cite in text for e-books lacking page numbers it is suggested by the APA that you either paraphrase (e.g., "O'Brien, 1990"), or use APA’s guidelines for direct quotations of online material without pagination (Section 6.05 in the manual) and name the major sections (chapter, section, and paragraph number; abbreviate if titles are long) in the book.
+If page numbers are included, these are appropriate to use in your in-text citation.
+To cite in text for e-books lacking page numbers it is suggested by the APA that you include any of the following to cite the quotation:

 If a book has numbered chapters and sections, here's an example given by the APA of how to cite a direct quotation with chapter, section, and paragraph numbers:

 One of the author’s main points is that “people don’t rise from nothing” (Gladwell, 2008, Chapter 1, Section 2, para.
 5).
 See Section 6.05 for more details on citing direct quotations of electronic sources without page numbers.

 The Chicago Manual of Style website provides examples of how to cite ebooks on its website under 'Book published electronically'.